Vilyanare/AirBnB_clone/README.md

 ## File Descriptions
 | **File** | **Description** |
 | -------- | ----------- |
 | `base_model` | This file creates an instance of the class BaseModel.
-It
+Itdefines all common attributes/methods for other classes.
+Attributes include:
-defines all common attributes/methods for other classes.
-Attributes include: id (string): a string with an uuid when an instance is created, created_at: assigned with the current datetime when an instance is created, updated_at: assigned with the current datetime when an instance is created and it will be
+id (string): a string with an uuid when an instance is created, created_at: assigned with the current datetime when an instance is created, updated_at: assigned with the current datetime when an instance is created and it will be